-We expect to receive net proceeds from this offering of approximately \$315.3 million, after deducting underwriting discounts and a structuring fee but before paying offering expenses.
+We expect to receive net proceeds from this offering of approximately \$315.3 million, after deducting underwriting discounts and deducting a structuring fee of approximately \$1.3 million but before paying offering expenses.
 We base this amount on an assumed initial public offering price of \$20.00 per common unit.
 We anticipate using the aggregate net proceeds of this offering to:

-- · pay approximately \$4.0 million in expenses associated with this offering and the Formation Transactions; - pay approximately \$3.0 million in fees and expenses related to our new credit facility; and - use the remaining proceeds to pay approximately \$308.3 million to Targa to retire a portion of our affiliate indebtedness.
+- pay approximately \$4.0 million in expenses associated with this offering and the Formation Transactions; - pay approximately \$3.0 million in fees and expenses related to our new credit facility; and - use the remaining proceeds to pay approximately \$308.3 million to Targa to retire a portion of our affiliate indebtedness.

+The structuring fee will be paid to Citigroup Global Markets Inc., Goldman, Sachs & Co., UBS Securities LLC and Merrill Lynch & Co. for evaluation, analysis and structuring of our partnership.
 We also expect to borrow approximately \$342.5 million under our new credit facility upon the closing of this offering and to pay that amount to Targa to retire an additional portion of our affiliate indebtedness.
 The remaining balance of our affiliate indebtedness will be retired and treated as a capital contribution to us.
 Please see "Certain Relationships and Related Party Transactions - Distributions and Payments to our General Partner and its Affiliates."
 The affiliate indebtedness to be repaid with proceeds of this offering and borrowings under our new credit facility will be contributed to us in connection with the Formation Transactions, is due December 31, 2007 and bears interest at a rate of 10% per annum.